engity-com/bifroest/docs/reference/auditlog/remote-targets/sftp.md

 Exactly one authentication method is required: either `password` or at least one `identityFiles` entry.

 <<property("connectTimeout", "duration", default="10s", heading=3)>>
-The maximum time allowed for TCP connection, SSH handshake, and SFTP session setup.
-A value of zero disables this additional timeout; negative values are rejected.
-The earlier deadline of `connectTimeout` and `publishAttemptTimeout` applies during setup.
+TCP, SSH and SFTP setup timeout. `0s` disables this **additional** limit; negative values are rejected.
+The earlier of this and `publishAttemptTimeout` wins.

+## Delivery identity

+Host-key trust binds to inline `knownHosts` **entries**, `knownHostsFile` **contents** (not its path), and the `acceptAllHostKeys` setting.
+Changing trust under the same target name rejects an existing cursor or outstanding Recording receipt.
+Moving an unchanged file does not; SSH credentials may rotate without changing the destination identity.

+This fingerprint differs from the earlier unreleased format.
+Existing development cursors and pending receipts are not migrated.
+Settle them with the previous build or use a new empty repository while retaining old artifacts; merely renaming a target does not discharge pending receipts.

 ## Publication

+* Upload to a deterministic hidden temporary name, verify its bytes, then publish with `hardlink@openssh.com` version `1`. **No rename or overwrite.** The server must also support permission changes via `SETSTAT` and `FSETSTAT`.
-Bifröst uploads each segment under a deterministic hidden temporary name, verifies it, and exposes it atomically through a hard link.
-Temporary files use mode `0600` and producer directories mode `0700`; existing final files are accepted only when permissions, size, and SHA-256 checksum match.
+* Producer directories use mode `0700`, temporary files `0600`.
+An existing final file is accepted only if permissions, size and SHA-256 match.

-Retries can resume a verified temporary file and remove it after publication.
-If an interrupted process leaves an invalid deterministic temporary file, Bifröst removes only that known file and retries the upload later.
-Conflicting final content is never overwritten.
-The server must support `hardlink@openssh.com` version `1` plus permission changes through `SETSTAT` and `FSETSTAT`; rename is intentionally not used.
+* Retries reuse a verified temporary file.
+Only an invalid temporary file with the known deterministic name is removed before a later retry; conflicting final content is never replaced.

 ## Permissions

-The SFTP account needs permission to inspect the configured directory, create producer directories, change producer-directory and temporary-file modes, and exclusively create, write, read, hard-link, and delete temporary files below them.
-It does not need permission to list directories, overwrite final files, rename files, or delete final files.
-Restrict the account to the configured directory whenever the server supports path-scoped authorization.
+The SFTP account needs to inspect the root; create producer directories; set directory and temporary-file modes; and exclusively create, write, read, hard-link and delete temporary files.
+It does **not** need listing, final-file deletion, overwrite or rename permissions.
+Restrict it to the configured directory where possible.

 ## Example